 She has received prizes in song accompaniment and has also specialised in flute repertoire, working in masterclasses and recitals with many leading flautists including Alexa Still and Alain Marion, and recording three CDs for flute and piano.

-Since 1999 she has worked at the Royal Welsh College of Music and Drama, where she is now Head of Postgraduate Porgrammes, coaching chamber music and performing with many of the distinguished visiting artists.
+Since 1999 she has worked at the Royal Welsh College of Music and Drama, where she is now Head of Postgraduate Programmes, coaching chamber music and performing with many of the distinguished visiting artists.
 In July 2015 she was awarded a Senior Fellowship of the Higher Education Academy.
+Currently, Zoë is recording a CD of Welsh solo piano music for Ty Cerdd, which will be released at the National Eisteddfod in August 2019.